 Prophylactic use of exogenous surfactant in selected high-risk infants (eg, weighing < 1000 g and requiring ventilator support)

 Early therapeutic continuous positive airway pressure

-Early use of surfactant for treatment of RDS
+Early use of surfactant for treatment of respiratory distress syndrome (RDS)

-Prophylactic use of methylxanthines (eg, caffeine 5 to 10 mg/kg po once/day), particularly when birth weight is < 1250 g
+Prophylactic use of methylxanthines (eg, caffeine 5 to 10 mg/kg orally once/day), particularly when birth weight is < 1250 g